Simplegram/discord-prambors-bot/README.md

 ### Prefix = woi
 Use 'woi tolong' to see all the commands available.

-All the links contained within main.py was scraped from [PramborsFM website](https://live.pramborsfm.com/).

 ### Credit:
 - [izulwahidin](https://github.com/izulwahidin/Embed-Prambors-Radio) for a permanent Prambors radio link.
+- All the song detail links contained within main.py was scraped from [PramborsFM website](https://live.pramborsfm.com/).